chrisckwong821/Curve_Finance_Slippage_Simulator/README.md

 2. Use a simple 2-coins model.

 3. Assume no admin fee in the above illustration, modify `fee` in the script to `4000000` to resemble mainnet setting of 4 bps

+4. Pre-set `1%` of poolSize for both swap and withdraw.
+Modify `percentageOfEachTrade` to cutomize